VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Proposed Approach

 \subsection{Low-Level Feature Extraction}

-VideoFACT's network architecture consists of two low-level feature extractors working in tandem: the Forensic Feature Extractor (FFE) and the Contextual Feature Extractor (CFE).
-Each analysis block $b_k$ is independently passed through each extractor to produce a forensic feature embedding $f_k$ and a context feature embedding $c_k$.
+VideoFACT consists of two low-level feature extractors working in tandem: the Forensic Feature Extractor (FFE) and the Context Feature Extractor (CFE).
+Our method first divides a frame into non-overlapping analysis blocks of size $128 \times 128$ pixels, then passes each analysis block $b_k$ through both extractors to produce a forensic feature embedding $f_k$ and a context feature embedding $c_k$.

-\subheader{Forensic Feature Embeddings} We use a CNN $g(\cdot)$ to produce dedicated forensic feature embeddings for each block.
-To produce these embeddings, $g$ is pre-trained to discriminate between the source camera model used to capture each block in a separate training set.
-This is inspired by an approach widely taken in image forensics, where a CNN trained to discriminate between source camera models is utilized to learn generic forensic feature embeddings~\cite{Noiseprint, EXIFnet, Splicebuster, Mayer_2018_IHMMS, FSM, FSG}.
-These embeddings have been shown to capture both forensic information about the source and manipulation or processing history of a block.
+\subheader{Forensic Feature Embeddings} We use Bayar and Stamm's forensic network $g(\cdot)$ with learned high-pass filters~\cite{MISLnet} to produce dedicated forensic feature embeddings.
+Importantly, $g$ is first pre-trained with a cross-entropy loss to discriminate between a video's source camera using a separate camera model identification dataset~\cite{Video-ACID}.
+After pre-training, the final classification layer is discarded.
+This pre-training approach has been shown to be important for learning transferrable forensic embeddings~\cite{Noiseprint, EXIFnet, Splicebuster, Mayer_2018_IHMMS, FSM, FSG}.
+We note that this branch is fixed during Training Stage 1, but is allowed to evolve during subsequent fine-tuning stages.

-We implement $g$ using a MISLnet~\cite{MISLnet} backbone.
-This network was chosen because it is both lightweight and has been demonstrated to achieve strong performance on several forensic tasks in prior research \cite{FSM, FSG, Bayar_2018_ICASSP, Mayer_2018_ICASSP, MISLgan}.
-The loss used during the pre-training phase of $g$ is defined as:

-where $n$ is the number of different camera models classes, $t_\ell=1$ if the block $d_k$ was captured by the $\ell^{th}$ camera model and $0$ otherwise.
-After pre-training, the softmax layer is discarded.
-This network is not updated during the initial training phase but is allowed to evolve slowly during subsequent fine-tuning phases.

 \subheader{Context Feature Embeddings} The context feature extractor $h(\cdot)$ produces embeddings $c$ that provide information about a scene that contextualizes the forensic embeddings.
-Prior research has shown that scene content can have important effects on forensic features.
-Specifically, the amount and quality of forensic information in an analysis window depends on the local illumination, texture, compression parameters, and several other factors~\cite{chu2015information, pasquini2018information, schlogl2021forensicability}.
-By jointly analyzing forensic and context feature embeddings, later portions of our network can adjust how they interpret forensic features in a particular block to make better forensic decisions.
-We implement $h$ by using an Xception~\cite{Xception} network backbone that is modified to use only a single middle flow module, followed by a $1\times 1$ layer to reduce the feature embedding dimension.
+To extract context information, we implement $h$ using an Xception~\cite{Xception} network backbone that is modified to use only a single middle flow module, followed by a $1\times 1$ layer to reduce the feature embedding dimension.
+Importantly, $h$ is not trained until after $g$'s pre-training is complete, so that the resulting context embeddings can provide conditional information about the distribution of the $f_k$'s.
+Denote $\theta$ as other layers in the network, this is equivalent to: